enrique-dealba/llm-server/README.md

 | **OpenHermes-2.5-Mistral-7B** | TPS (tokens/s) | 85.87 | 66.73 |
 | | Total Time (s) | 3.02 | 4.05 |

-Both sets of benchmarks were conducted using benchmarks.py.
+Both sets of metrics were conducted using benchmarks.py.

 Note: Have not tested GPTQ quantization.